 If you track transactions by class, it’s easy to plan ahead for each segment.
-You can create a budget by class based on profit and loss from last financial year.
+You can create a budget by class based on profit and loss from the last financial year.
 This helps you set more manageable budget targets for each part of your business.
-Then, you can run reports to see your progress towards your goal, so you can stay on track.
+Then, you can run reports to see your progress toward your goal, so you can stay on track.
 We’ll show you how.

 Step 1: Review your profit and loss by class